 With time permitting, you may also want to speak about some of the unique design decisions you made as you go.
 Sharing behind-the-scenes information about the development of your product demonstrates a commitment to quality that adds to your credibility, as well as a deep understanding of customer needs.

 Things that you tried and tested might be of interest to potential customers researching your product - especially if those ideas are ones your competitors haven’t yet moved on from.

 Keep it short

 Keeping an eye on the time helps you focus on which parts of your pitch are critically important.

 Questions regularly received by customer support could easily be woven into your demo.
-Reference them in your video description - it will improve your SEO and make it easier for customers seeking help to get an answer, with the added benefit of being able to replay it as many times as they need to.
+Reference these in your video description.
+It will improve your SEO and make it easier for customers seeking help to get an answer, with the added benefit of being able to replay it as many times as they need to.

-Remember the customer clicked ‘play’ to hear about the product listed.
+Remember the customer clicked ‘play’ to hear more about the product listed.
 Good product demos are specific, educational and get straight to the point.

 Select the right speaker

 Sales & marketing team - These speakers might prove useful to those in the manufacturing industry.
 Your team knows your product (or service) like the back of their hand and understand the pain points of your company’s buyer personas.
 They are adept at introducing new and complex information without leaving potential buyers feeling lost or overwhelmed.